Bar category of modules and homotopy adjunction for tensor functors: Preliminaries

-Unlike the case of DG-categories, a morphism of $\Ainfty$-modules is a quasi-isomorphism if and only if it is a homotopy equivalence, cf. \cite[Prop.
-2.4.1.1]{Lefevre-SurLesAInftyCategories}.
-Thus $H^0(\noddinfA)$ can be identified with the localisation of the category of $\Ainfty$-modules and $\Ainfty$-morphisms by quasi-isomorphisms.
-In the DG case, the analogous localisation is generated as a triangulated category by representable modules.
-This is not necessarily the case for $\Ainfty$-categories.
-The \em derived category $D(\A)$ \rm of an $\Ainfty$-category $\A$ is defined to be the smallest full subcategory of $H^0(\noddinfA)$ which is triangulated, cocomplete, closed under isomorphisms, and contains the representable modules.
-We denote by $\noddinfhuA$ the full subcategory of $\noddinfA$ consisting of the modules whose images in $H^0(\noddinfA)$ lie in $D(\A)$.
+Let $\noddinfhuA$ be the full subcategory of $\noddinfA$ consisting of $H$-unital modules.
+We define the \em derived category $D(\A)$ \rm of $\A$ to be $H^0(\noddinfhuA)$.
 When $\A$ is a DG-category, we denote by $D_\infty(\A)$ the derived category of right $\Ainfty$ $\A$-modules as defined above.
-This is to dinstinguish it from the derived category $D(\A)$ of right DG $\A$-modules as defined in \ref{section-preliminaries-on-DG-categories}.
+This is to distinguish it from the derived category $D(\A)$ of right DG $\A$-modules as defined in \S\ref{section-preliminaries-on-DG-categories}.